a2k42/workspace-template/NOTES.md

 </template>
 ```

-We have done anything to configure Nuxt's auto-importing, but this should work for now.
+We haven't done anything to configure Nuxt's auto-importing, but this should work for now.

 As a final step, rename your nuxt app in `package.json` to something like `nuxt-app`.